 Understanding Your Cholesterol

-We hear a lot about cholesterol these days: good, bad, high, low — it can get confusing.
+We hear a lot about the connection between health and cholesterol: good, bad, high, low—it can get confusing.
 It might be best to begin with a basic understanding of what cholesterol is and what it is not.

-Cholesterol is not some foreign substance; it is actually made by our body and can be found in practically all of our cells.
-It is a waxy, fat-like substance that is produced in the liver.
+Cholesterol is actually made by our body and can be found in practically all of our cells.
+It’s a waxy, fat-like substance that is produced in the liver.
 The body needs it for the production of hormones, vitamin D and bile acids (important in breaking down fats into fatty acids).
 Cholesterol is also found in many of our foods (dairy products, eggs and meat), which can sometimes account for the imbalance in our cholesterol levels.

 The different types of cholesterol